gitter-badger/PromiseKit/_posts/2015-05-10-PromiseKit-2.0.markdown

 # PromiseKit 2.0

 Apple's Swift announcement was a jaw-dropper and meant big changes for PromiseKit, which, at that time, was still in its infancy.
-I wrote an implementation of promises in Swift to see how it would feel (in those days, the compiler was difficult to appease).
-Type-safe promises had their charm; however, there were now two promise implementations which couldn't be bridged.
+Shortly after the announcement I jumped into Xcode and rocked out an implementation of promises in Swift to see how it would feel.
+After fighting the compiler for a while, I had an implementation of type-safe promises and it was clear that they had their charm; however, we now had separate Swift and Objective-C promise implementations and they couldn't be bridged.

-The solution wasn't immediately obvious.
-Objective-C would never be able to use Swift promises because they are *generic*, and Swift could not (trivially) use Objective-C promises because they have this syntax:
+A solution to this situation wasn't immediately obvious.
+Objective-C would never be able to use Swift promises because they were *generic*, and Swift could not (trivially) use our Objective-C promises because of their unusual method signature:

 {% highlight objective-c %}
 - (PMKPromise *(^)(id))then;
 {% endhighlight %}

-This method returns a block that takes `id`.
-This syntax allows PromiseKit to be delightful in use.
-Observe!
+An unusual method signature that gives us special powers:

 {% highlight objective-c %}
 [self wait].then(^{
     return [self fetch];
 }).then(^(NSArray *results){
     NSLog(@"%@", results);
-})
+});
 {% endhighlight %}

-Chaining with dot notation is more readable.
-Taking `id` instead of a specific block format allows you to pass any block format and allows us to do cool tricks like adding up to three parameters on any `then`.

-But Swift was not designed for our edge cases.
+A dot-notated, chainable syntax that accepts variadic blocks!
+Super powerful and flexible, but Swift was not designed to cater to our edge case.

+An ideal solution would allow promises to bridge from Swift to Objective-C and back, but not lose the compelling features of each.

 ## Our Solution